rqlite/rqlite/README.md

 This single node automatically becomes the leader.
 You can pass `-h` to `rqlited` to list all configuration options.

 ### Forming a cluster
-While not strictly necessary to run rqlite, running multiple nodes means the SQLite database is replicated.
-Start a second and third node (so a majority can still form in the event of a single node failure) like so:
+While not strictly necessary to run rqlite, running multiple nodes means you'll have a fault-tolerant cluster.
+Start two more nodes, allowing the cluster to tolerate failure of a single node, like so:
 ```bash
 rqlited -http localhost:4003 -raft localhost:4004 -join http://localhost:4001 ~/node.2
 rqlited -http localhost:4005 -raft localhost:4006 -join http://localhost:4001 ~/node.3